2,926 traditional undergraduate students from 42 states, several world areas and more than 40 denominations

 At Olivet, you won’t find yourself sitting passively listening to lectures.
 Ours is a dynamic, engaging, interactive experience designed to empower you to achieve your goals in life — whether it’s getting into an elite graduate or medical school, or being offered that dream job.

 Service to the local and global community is a central theme in many of Olivet’s academic programs.
 Social work students organize an annual Christmas party and toy drive for children of jail inmates.
-Business students have created integrated marketing plans for small, local businesses, and helped raise thousands of dollars in disaster relief for Haiti.
+Business students have created integrated marketing plans for small, local businesses in Swaziland and Haiti, and helped raise thousands of dollars in disaster relief for Haiti.
 Senior engineering students have travelled to South America to install wells they designed themselves, to provide clean drinking water for impoverished, remote villages.
 Physical science students conduct interactive astronomy shows in Olivet’s all-digital planetarium for hundreds of elementary students every year.

 Olivet students prepare for graduate school and future careers through numerous opportunities for expanded scholarship and research.
 Math and science students, for example, can work closely with faculty members on forward-looking, 10-week research projects through the Pence-Boyce Research Program and Fellowships and Olivet Research Associates Program.
 Students even receive stipends so they can work full-time on their projects.